qbap/a7-ios7-downgrader/README.md

 ## How do I use this?

-this script deletes everything on your phone, including the main os. pls backup all your data before using this script, as it will be unrecoverable after. use this script at your own risk, we are not responsible for any damages caused by you using this script
+This script deletes everything on your phone, including the main os.
+Make sure to backup all of your data before using this script, as it will be unrecoverable after.
+Use this script at your own risk, we are not responsible for any damages caused by you using this script.

-to use this app, you need to downgrade to a supported version, and have a supported device
+To use this app, you need to downgrade to a supported version, and have a supported device.

 `xcode-select install` to install `git` on macos